-Our Compensation Committee consists of three members, Mr. Innes (Chair) and Drs.
-Barnes and Futcher, each of whom has been determined to be an independent director under the applicable rules of the NYSE American.
+Our Compensation Committee consists of three members, Ms. Nguyer (Chair), Dr. Barnes and Mr. Brudnick, each of whom has been determined to be an independent director under the NYSE American Company Guide.

 The Compensation Committee is responsible for, among other things: